Showing posts with label truth. Show all posts

 Naaman, commander of the army of the king of Syria, was a great and honourable man in the eyes of his master, but Naaman was a leper (in darkness).
 Naaman became furious when the prophet told him to go and wash in the Jordan seven times.
 There are great teachers and Pastors, great men of God who are quick to reject the truth and some to accuse others of being a heretic if their beliefs are different.
 How many attempts are required to bring someone to their senses to believe a truth shared by a loving and caring fellow Christian?
 Seven times?

-Can we trust in science to teach the origin of the creation?
+Can we trust science to teach us the origin of creation?

 “Lead me in thy truth, and teach me: for thou art the God of my salvation; on thee do I wait all the day,” Psalm 25:5 KLV.